HubbleCommand/directional_sprites/README.md

 Make sure all of your animations and frames have the same orientation and number of directions.

+## Scripts
+Some helper python scripts for making sprite sheets.

+`build_sprite_sheet.py` generates a single image with sprite sheet frames.

+`convert_col.py` converts one color to another in a batch operation.
+Useful for making backgrounds transparent.

 ## 3D : (Animated) Directional Sprite 3D

 In all cases, make sure you have enabled Shadows on your light nodes.